 So Alpha Chapter, the parent chapter of Delta Sigma Chi (Doctors of Straight Chiropractic) Professional Chiropractic Fraternity was born.
 During the meeting held the 18th of July 1913, a permanent organization came into being although it was agreed that the temporary officers would continue until completion of the chapter membership.
 It was decided to limit the charter membership to twelve men.
 At a later meeting in August 1913, the charter was once more opened and membership was extended to twenty members.
 With this number, the charter closed permanently.

 The first initiation, (after the charter was closed) was held October 9, 1913.
 At the second such ceremony, B.J.
 Palmer was initiated into the Brotherhood.
 Five years later, Brother Palmer was unanimously elected the Honorary President of the Fraternity.

-Throughout it’s 90 year existence, the Delta Sigma Chi Fraternity can look back over a long and influential history.
+Throughout it’s more than 100 year existence, the Delta Sigma Chi Fraternity can look back over a long and influential history.
 A majority of the men recognized by the profession as leaders in chiropractic are brothers of Delta Sigma Chi.
 Some of these include...

 B.J.
 Palmer, David Palmer, John F. Grostic, Clarence Gonstead, William Blair, Galen Price, J. Clay Thompson, Herbert Ross Reaver, Major Dejarnette, H.M.
 Himes, G.O.
 Schmiedel, Carl Cleveland, J.F.
 McAndrews, Donald Kern, William Holmberg, Reggie Gold, Michael Kale, John Sayers, D.D.
 Stierwalt, Sid Williams, Fred Barge, Grady Lake, Gary Street, Robert Brooks, Tom Perrault and many more.
 By the early 1920’s the fraternity roll call had grown to include nine chapters, (presently four chapters).